Republican congressman apologizes after nude photo, lewd text surface

 A Texas congressman apologized Wednesday after he was literally caught with his pants down.

-Rep. John Barton, a Republican, made his mea culpa in a statement after a nude photo and a salacious sext surfaced on social media.
+Rep. Joe Barton, a Republican who represents a district south of Dallas, made his mea culpa in a statement after a nude photo and a salacious sext surfaced on social media.

 "While separated from my second wife, prior to the divorce, I had sexual relationships with other mature adult women," it read.
 "Each was consensual.
 Those relationships have ended."

-Note: CORRECTION (11:15 p.m.
-ET): An earlier version of this article misidentified the congressman who apologized.
-He is Joe Barton, not John Barton.